West Virginia

 Civil Liability

 Under W. Va.
 Code 62-1D-12, any person whose communication is intercepted in violation of the wiretapping statute has a civil cause of action.
-The statute provides for recovery of actual damages, with a minimum of $100 per day for each day of violation.
+The statute provides for recovery of actual damages, with a minimum of $100 per day for each day of violation, and courts may also award punitive damages and reasonable attorney's fees and litigation costs under W. Va.
+Code 62-1D-12.
 This means a Ring doorbell that illegally records audio for an extended period can generate substantial civil liability for the device owner.

 Felony Classification